Diet

 Red meat is no good when it comes to keeping your heart healthy, so swap your steak fillet for a salmon fillet next time.
 Due to its high omega-3 and fatty acid content, salmon can help lower cholesterol levels, reduce artery inflammation and maintain blood pressure levels.

-Salmon and sweet potato - cardiac lauren
+Salmon and sweet potato - Cardiac Lauren

 10. Swap White Sides for Green